 For our purpose, I will use the Top 10 Popular Posts plugin for WordPress.
 It allows both to display your most clicked posts in WordPress, count the number of page views, and display the page view counts as well as you display your most recognized publications.

-Once you install the plugin, you will get the Top 10 menu in your admin dashboard and get access to Settings, Tools, Popular Posts and Daily Popular Posts menu items.
+Once you install the plugin, you will get the Top 10 menu in your admin dashboard and get access to Settings, Tools, Popular Posts, and Daily Popular Posts menu items.
 By the way, you will get a widget which you can place on your web-page.

-First let’s go to Appearance -> Widgets to see what we have there.
+First, let’s go to Appearance -> Widgets to see what we have there.

-As you see, here we have Popular Posts widget which you can place either in blog sidebar, footer 1 or footer 2 (We have Twenty Seventeen Free WordPress Theme activated).
+As you see, here we have Popular Posts widget which you can place either in the blog sidebar, footer 1 or footer 2 (We have Twenty Seventeen Free WordPress Theme activated).

 Once you’ve chosen the place to put your widget to, you can manage its options.
-Here you define the title, the number of posts, the offset and then you decide either to display the overall popular posts or select the custom time period in days and hours.
+Here you define the title, the number of posts, the offset, and then you decide either to display the overall popular posts or select the custom time period in days and hours.

-In the Settings section of the plugin you can manage the General settings, the Counter and Tracker for views, the Posts List, as well as the Thumbnail, Styles and Maintenance options.
+In the Settings section of the plugin, you can manage the General settings, the Counter and Tracker for views, the Posts List, as well as the Thumbnail, Styles, and Maintenance options.

-The Posts List allows to define the number of posts to display, post types to include, and manage many more options.
+The Posts List allows us to define the number of posts to display, post types to include, and manage many more options.

-In the Counter/Tracker section you can choose what types of content you want to display the number of views on.
+In the Counter/Tracker section, you can choose what types of content you want to display the number of views on.
 Thus you can choose posts, pages, feed, etc. Here you can also select the format to display the number of views, the tracker type, and more.